Comparisons

 FeatureNestia + Typiatsgonest

-Compilationtsc with ts-patch transform plugintsgo (~10x faster than tsc)
+Compilationtsc with ts-patch transform plugintsgo (~10x raw compilation, ~4x full pipeline)

 Setupts-patch + tsconfig plugin configSingle CLI binary